awsdocs/amazon-ecs-developer-guide/doc_source/application-metrics-cloudwatch.md

 # Exporting application metrics to Amazon CloudWatch<a name="application-metrics-cloudwatch"></a>

-****
-The AWS Distro for OpenTelemetry \(ADOT\) metrics collection feature is in preview\.
-The preview is open to all AWS accounts\.
-Features may be added or changed before announcing General Availability\.

 Amazon ECS on Fargate supports exporting your custom application metrics to Amazon CloudWatch as custom metrics\.
 This is done by adding the AWS Distro for OpenTelemetry sidecar container to your task definition\.
 The new Amazon ECS console experience simplifies this process by adding the **Use metric collection** option when creating a new task definition\.
 For more information, see [Creating a task definition using the new console](create-task-definition.md)\.

 The application metrics are exported to CloudWatch Logs with log group name `/aws/ecs/application/metrics` and the metrics can be viewed in the `ECS/AWSOTel/Application` namespace\.
 Your application must be instrumented with the OpenTelemetry SDK\.
 For more information, see [Introduction to AWS Distro for OpenTelemetry](https://aws-otel.github.io/docs/introduction) in the AWS Distro for OpenTelemetry documentation\.